Loess: Properties

-Loesses are homogeneous, porous, friable, pale yellow or buff, slightly coherent, typically non-stratified, and often calcareous.
+Loesses are homogeneous, nonstratified, erosive, porous, friable, pale yellow or buff, slightly coherent, typically non-stratified, and often calcareous.
 Loess grains are angular, with little polishing or rounding, and composed of quartz, feldspar, mica, or other mineral crystals.
 Loesses have been described as rich, dust-like soil.

 Loess deposits may become very thick: at more than a hundred meters in areas of Northwestern China and tens of meters in parts of the Midwestern United States.
 Loesses generally occur as blanket deposits that cover hundreds of square kilometers.
-The deposits are often tens of meters thick.
 Loesses often have steep or vertical faces.
 Because the grains are angular, loesses will often stand in banks for many years without slumping.
 This type of soil has "vertical cleavage", and thus, it can be easily excavated to form cave dwellings, which is a popular method of making human habitations in some parts of China.
 However, loesses can readily erode.

 In several areas of the world, loess ridges have formed that had been aligned with the prevailing winds during the last glacial maximum; these are called "paha ridges" in America and "greda ridges" in Europe.
 The formation of these loess dunes has been explained as a combination of wind and tundra conditions.